zuluwi/obsidian-vlc-bridge/README.md

 > [!tip]
 > Create a shortcut with the url `obsidian://vlcBridge-runSyncplay` to open Obsidian and then Syncplay

+## Contribution
+My knowledge of using Git and collaborative project management is very limited, and I only spend time on this plugin at long gaps.
+If you have new ideas about the plugin or additions you want to make, please feel free to fork the repository and release a new version.
+If these changes are related to issues in the repository, please feel free to redirect those who opened the issue to the versions you released. 🙏

 ## Attributions

 - [Media Extended](https://github.com/PKM-er/media-extended)